caesarslegions/react-chatGPT-clone/README.md

-Sure!
-Here is the documentation for the provided front-end React code:
+This program is a recreation of the chatGPT user interface, complete with chat history and the GPT 3.5 language model accessed by OpenAI's API.

 ### App Component